Biodiversity Net Gain FAQs - Frequently Asked Questions

 How does the Biodiversity gain register process fit with the development management process?

-The 2023 consultation response states that Natural England will be the Biodiversity Gain Site Register Operator, responsible for establishing and maintaining the register.
 The core purpose of the biodiversity gain site register is to record allocations of off-site biodiversity gains to developments and make this information publicly available.
 The register will not act as a marketplace platform for buying or selling units, nor will it assess the ecological suitability or additionality of proposals.
-Government will set an achievable determination time for applications to the register in consultation with Natural England.
-This is likely to be around 6 weeks.

 Does onsite avoidance and delivery need to be recorded on the national register?